Vancouver Island Wineries and Victoria winery tours

 Saanich Peninsula vineyards

 The Saanich Peninsula extends from the northern suburbs of Victoria and includes the Butchart Gardens, Victoria Airport and the BC Ferries terminal for Vancouver.
-Our bed and breakfast is here, as are several wineries, nestled amongst the gentle hills and woodlands.
+Here are several wineries, nestled amongst the gentle hills and woodlands.

 Starling Lane Winery.

 5271 Old West Saanich Road (250 881-7422), www.starlinglanewinery.com.
 Handcrafted wines.

 6130 Old West Saanich Road (250 652-3782), www.dragonflyhillvineyard.com.

 6170 Old West Saanich Road (250 544-8217), www.victoriaspirits.com.
 Handcrafted artisan gins, vodka and distilled wines from their wood-fired still.

 6181B Old West Saanich Road (250 665-6983), www.devinevineyards.ca.
 Savour their Saanich Peninsula wines and enjoy commanding views of the coast.

 6409B Oldfield Road, Saanichton. www.symphonyvineyard.com.
 Enjoy their wines on the terrace overlooking the vines.

 And ... when touring wineries do visit some of the many Saanich Peninsula fruit stands.